jshawl/wdi-project1/README.md

 ####Unsolved Problems
 * I would have liked to allow for more players, but the division (52/3 ?) didn't make sense to me.
 * Clicking auto-finish could cause the page to freeze sometimes.
-My guess is that the game ends in a tie, where both stack might mirror each other, causing an unending loop.
+My guess is that the game ends in a tie, where both stack might mirror each other, causing an unending loop. <-- bug fixed!
 * When a game ends in a War, the cards are in an odd place.
 This can be fixed when the reset button is clicked, but it looks a bit weird before then.

 ####Installation Instructions